liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/03-displaying-guestbooks.markdown

 need an instance variable for the `DrawerLayout`, but you also need instance variables for the `ListView` and its [adapter](http://developer.android.com/guide/topics/ui/declaring-layout.html#AdapterViews).
-This is because the activity must handle the `ListView` in the absence of a Screenlet that does the same.
+This is because the activity must handle the `ListView`.

 First, add the following variables to `GuestbooksActivity`: